 Easy to misdiagnose

-- Confusing with “Page with redirect”: 301/302 redirects go to “Page with redirect,” not here.
+- Confusing it with “Page with redirect”: 301/302 redirects land in “Page with redirect,” not here.

 Prevention

-- Split monitoring into informational and blocking buckets; this status goes in informational
+- Split monitoring into informational and blocking buckets; this status goes in informational.

-- Strip UTM / tracking noise with
+- Handle UTM / tracking noise with canonical tags (and 301s for filter/sort URLs), not robots.txt blocks.

 Related